Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Conclusions

-These results demonstrate that particle-level transformer networks can significantly enhance the sensitivity to light Higgs states and improve the achievable precision of cross-section measurements at future lepton colliders.
-They provide a concrete example of how machine-learning-assisted analyses can advance the precision Higgs program and probe extended Higgs sectors beyond the Standard Model.

-\textit{Applicability to other lepton colliders.} --- Although this study is performed using the CEPC baseline detector and luminosity assumptions, the conclusions are broadly applicable to other future $e^+e^-$ Higgs factories such as FCC-ee~\cite{FCC:2018evy, FCC:2018byv} and ILC~\cite{ILC:2013jhg, Behnke:2013xla, Asner:2013psa}.
-The FCC-ee operates at a similar center-of-mass energy ($\sqrt{s}\!=\!240$--250\,GeV) with comparable detector performance and slightly lower integrated luminosity, implying that our results can be directly extrapolated with minor scaling in significance ($Z\!\propto\!\sqrt{L}$).
-For the ILC, whose initial Higgs-factory stage runs at 250\,GeV with about 2\,ab$^{-1}$ of data and stronger magnetic fields (3.5--5\,T), the overall reconstruction efficiencies and resolutions are expected to be similar to those of the CEPC ILD-like detector.
-Therefore, the machine-learning improvements demonstrated here remain valid, though the attainable precision scales with the available statistics.
-Future dedicated studies including detector-specific simulations for FCC-ee and ILC would further quantify these effects.
+These results demonstrate that particle-level transformer networks can significantly enhance the sensitivity to light Higgs states, thereby improving the measurement precision at future lepton colliders.
+Although this study is performed using the CEPC baseline detector and luminosity assumptions, the conclusions are broadly applicable to other future $e^+e^-$ Higgs factories such as FCC-ee~\cite{FCC:2018evy, FCC:2018byv} and ILC~\cite{ILC:2013jhg, Behnke:2013xla, Asner:2013psa}.
+Since the ParT/MIParT classifiers rely mainly on kinematic features that depend on the collider energy and on $m_S$, rather than on machine-specific details, we expect the relative improvements over cut-based analysis demonstrated here to hold quite generally for other $e^+e^-$ Higgs factories.
+Our work offers a compelling blueprint for applying ML-based analysis to advance the precision Higgs physics program and explore BSM Higgs sectors.

 \acknowledgments This work was supported by the National Natural Science Foundation of China under Grant No. 12275066 and by the startup research funds of Henan University.
-The work of K. Wang is also supported by the Open Project of the Shanghai Key Laboratory of Particle Physics and Cosmology under Grant No. 22DZ2229013-3.
+The work of H. Yang was also supported by the National Natural Science Foundation of China under Grant number: W2441004.
+The work of M. Ruan was also supported by the National Key Program for S$\&$T Research and Development under Contract No. 2024YFA1610603.
+And the work of K. Wang was also supported by the Open Project of the Shanghai Key Laboratory of Particle Physics and Cosmology under Grant No. 22DZ2229013-3.